cpt-waffle/lhl-lectures/w10d04-Final-Project-Kickoff/express-generator-setup/README.md

-### How to Manually Create a A NodeJS backend
+### How to use an express generator to setup Backend

-This step by step guide is to help you configure ExpressJS API server.
+This step by step guide is to help you configure express generator api.

 ### Setting up Repo